 - December 1, fall only admission

 All application materials must be received by 5 p.m. eastern time on the deadline date.
 If an application deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.

-- GRE: The general test is no longer required and is not reviewed for the Program in Cognition and Perception.
-The general test is suspended for Fall 2021 and Fall 2022 for the Social Psychology Ph.D.
+- GRE: The general test is no longer required and is not reviewed for the Social Psychology Ph.D.
 Program.
-In lieu of the GRE general test requirement, all applicants are required to submit a completed Statement on Quantitative and Programming Skills Preparation, which can be accessed via your online application.
+For Social Psychology, in lieu of the GRE general test requirement, all applicants are required to submit a completed Statement on Quantitative and Programming Skills Preparation, which can be accessed via your online application.
+This statement is not used for the Program in Cognition and Perception.
 Please do not send us GRE test scores, as the scores will not be reviewed or considered by the department's Admissions Committee.
 For both programs, some students also submit scores from the Advanced Psychology GRE test.
-We place very little weight on that score, and do not encourage you to take it.
+However, we place very little weight on that score, and do not encourage you to take it.